Warbo/chriswarbo-net/projects/nixos/nix_dependencies.md

 git repository.
 Specifically, it outputs a directory containing a specified commit, without a `.git` folder.
 However, in the specific case of Nixpkgs this can be a bad idea, since it has *so many* commits that fetching the metadata can be very slow.
-Instead, GitHub.com provides tarballs containing just the desired commit; which we can fetch using (surprise surprise) `builtins.fetchTarball`{.nix}.
-Since HTTP lacks the cryptographic validation provided by git, we also provide a SHA256 hash of the expected content:
+Thankfully, many Git hosts provide tarballs of individual commits, and GitHub.com is no exception.
+We can fetch such a tarball using (surprise surprise) `builtins.fetchTarball`{.nix}.
+Since HTTP lacks the cryptographic validation provided by git, we also provide a SHA256 hash of the expected
+content:

 ```nix
 nix-repl> builtins.fetchTarball {